malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 ## Breakdown in Stokes--Einstein--Debye

-The Stokes--Einstein--Debye (SED) theory of dynamics describes a series of relations (@eq:sed) between dynamics quantities.
+The Stokes--Einstein--Debye (SED) theory of dynamics describes a series of relations (@eq:sed_proportionality) between dynamics quantities.
 These relations describe the dynamics of a wide range of liquids, however, they start to break down in fragile liquids close to the glass transition temperature.